TurBoss/blt/doc/parseargs.rst

       more than once, new values will be appended to a list of values.

     **store**
-      Set the value.
-If the argument is found on the command-line more than once, the new value will replace the old.
+x      Set the value.
+If the argument is found on the command-line
+      more than once, the new value will replace the old.

     **store_false**